 Navigation is an extremely important part of a website.
 It has to be clear, perfectly-linked and user-friendly.
 Even though we see mostly basic navigation menus on websites today, some interesting designs have started to appear.

+So, let’s analyze some types of menus and see how you can improve your website design by using them as inspiration.
 What do you think about these?
 Which ones are your favorite?
 Let us know in the comment section below.

 Vincent Tavano’s website has an unusual navigation menu.
 It uses a series of background pictures or animations to present each project this company has worked on.
 As you hover your mouse on that portfolio menu the background will change accordingly.